Right To Education (RTE) The Right of Children to Free and Compulsory Education Act, 2009

-3. In the auditorium, one of the parent / candidate (Person) will be called for collecting the digits from the bowls.
+3. Within the auditorium, one among the parent/candidate (Person) are going to be involved collecting the digits from the bowls.

-4. The Person will pick the chits having digits 0 to 9 randomly from first bowl, then from second bowl, then 3rd Bowl one by one.
+4. The Person will pick the chits having digits 0 to 9 randomly from the first bowl, then from the second bowl, then 3rd Bowl one by one.

-5. Chits will be taken out from all the three bowls one by one for last digit, second last digit & third last digit respectively.
+5. Chits are going to be taken out from all the three bowls one by one for last digit, second last digit & third last digit respectively.

-7. All the rounds of collecting all the chits from bowls will be carried out one by one serially at the same time.
+7. All the rounds of collecting all the chits from bowls are going to be administered one by one serially at an equivalent time.

 8. All the digits will be entered in the software, serially round wise in the table mentioned below:

 |Sl.
 No||3rd Last Digit Bowl||2nd Last Digit Bowl||Last Digit Bowl|

 9. After writing all the digits within the system, the method of lottery within the system will start by pressing a button ‘GENERATE LOTTERY’

 First Round of Allocation for candidates residing within the range of 1KM radius from the schools applied.